samlikegit/learngit/readme.txt

-this is a read me file
+this is a readme git file
 this is a txt file
+this is file to learn git